Minnesota hosts UNLV at 6 p.m. on Thursday, Aug. 29

 HIGH SCHOOL: A 2010 graduate of Tremper High School helped lead his team to a 6-5 record in 2009 and a 24-9 record in his three years as a starter earned WFCA All-State honors three-time all-Southeast Conference selection three-time all-Kenosha County selection 2009 Southeast Conference Defensive Player of the Year 2009 winner of the Alan Ameche Award as the top player in Kenosha County named his team's Defensive MVP in 2009 recorded 128 tackles, 8.0 tackles for loss, 4.5 sacks, two forced fumbles, one fumble recovery and a blocked kick on defense as a senior recorded 99 total tackles, seven tackles for loss and six sacks as a junior in 2008 coached by Frank Matrise.

-PERSONAL: Born January 21, 1992 son of Liz and Mark Epping business and marketing education major.
+PERSONAL: Born January 21, 1992 son of Liz and Mark Epping has graduated with a degree in business and marketing education and is continuing his education this fall.